 Minimal maintenance is needed to keep the GRP door panel in good shape.
 Regularly wash the door down with fresh running water and immediately remove bird droppings the same way.
 Do not rub the door with any abrasive, caustic, acidic or proprietary cleaners, all of which will damage the surface finish.
 The gloss appearance of your Glosswhite GRP garage door can be enhanced after time by washing the door down then by carefully applying a very fine polishing paste or liquid such as ‘T -Cut’ to the surface and polishing off.
 What about colour matching for pairs or existing doors?

 Each door is hand finished and therefore unique - matching pairs are possible but must be clearly specified when ordered.
 It is possible to match an existing door however it may prove practical to re-stain the existing door finish to ensure consistent ageing of each doors finish.

 With a better strength/weight ratio than steel, GRP doors are strong and as a result also secure.
-Further strengthening by steel bracings and securing by multipoint lock latching ensures good security is a feature of every Wessex GRP door.

 Do be wary of GRP garage doors that are very low in price, generally below about £300 as these doors will have the very least amount of material used in manufacture and although look good initially will be very prone to fast deteriation with use – there is a limit to the lower levels of quality with GRP.